Terradue/DotNetSentinelSafe/README.md

 ## Getting Started

-Terradue.DotNet4One is available as NuGet package in releases.
+Terradue.Sentinel.Safe is available as NuGet package in releases.

 ```
-Install-Package Terradue.DotNet4One
+Install-Package Terradue.Sentinel.Safe
 ```

 ## Build

-Terradue.DotNet4One is a single assembly designed to be easily deployed anywhere.
+Terradue.Sentinel.Safe is a single assembly designed to be easily deployed anywhere.

 To compile it yourself, you’ll need: